 Trademark in Costa Rica – Protect Your Brand & Name in 2025

-✅ What Is Considered a Trademark in Costa Rica?
+✅ What Is a Trademark in Costa Rica?

-In Costa Rica, a trademark is any sign, word, image, figure, or symbol—or a combination—that distinguishes goods or services in the marketplace.
-Registration is handled by the Industrial Property Registry.
+In Costa Rica, a trademark is any word, logo, image, figure or sign—or combination thereof—that distinguishes goods or services in the marketplace.
+The registration process is conducted through the Industrial Property Registry.

 • Word marks (denominative)